Office Depot, Inc. [ODP] Price Analysis: NASDAQ:ODP Bull Target $1.60 or Higher

-The share price of Office Depot, Inc. [NASDAQ: ODP] inclined by $2.37, presently trading at $2.37.
-The company’s shares saw 92.68% gains compared to the lowest price in the period of the last 52 weeks, set at $1.23 recorded on 02/25/20.
-The last few days have been benevolent to the share price as ODP fall by -2.07% during the last week, even though the stock is still down by -14.44% compared to -0.05 of all time high it touched on 02/20/20.
-However, the stock had a poor performance during the past 3 months, roughly losing -5.20%, while additionally dropping -28.18% during the last 12 months.
+The share price of Office Depot, Inc. [NASDAQ: ODP] inclined by $2.36, presently trading at $2.30.
+The company’s shares saw 86.99% gains compared to the lowest price in the period of the last 52 weeks, set at $1.23 recorded on 02/27/20.
+The last few days have been tough to the share price as ODP fall by -14.18% during the last week, even though the stock is still down by -15.60% compared to -0.38 of all time high it touched on 02/21/20.
+However, the stock had a strong performance during the past 3 months, roughly losing -5.74%, while additionally dropping -35.75% during the last 12 months.
 Office Depot, Inc. is said to have a 12-month price target set at $1.60.
-That means that the stock has a strong potential to acquire -0.77% decrease from the current trading price.
+That means that the stock has a strong potential to acquire -0.7% decrease from the current trading price.

 Office Depot, Inc. [NASDAQ:ODP]: Analyst Rating and Earnings